CombatExtended-Continued/CombatExtended/README.md

 It is automatically updated a few minutes after each PR is merged.
 If you want the latest development snapshot, without building it yourself:  **https://combatextended.lp-programming.com/CombatExtended-latest.zip**

+If you want to build it yourself, see Building.md

 # Features
 ## Shooting
 **Projectile rebalance:**